garybernhardt/do_not_want/README.md

 Why Do It Do It
 ---------------

-In my experience, even experienced Rails developers don't know which of these methods skip validations and callbacks.
+In my experience, even experienced Rails developers don't know which ActiveRecord methods skip validations and callbacks.
 Quick: which of `decrement`, `decrement!`, and `decrement_counter` skip which?
 (Hint: they're all different.)

 How Do It Do It
 ---------------

 It `define_method`s them away.

 But!
-It also keeps a handle to the original method around and calls to the unsafe methods are allowed from within gems.
-This keeps Rails from breaking, and allows existing jank to continue being janky while keeping your app as jank-free as possible.
+Calls to the unsafe methods are allowed from within gems.
+This keeps Rails from breaking, and allows existing jank to exist while keeping your app as jank-free as possible.

 The disabled instance methods are: